AFM-analysis/nanite/docs/sec_fitting_guide.rst

 The fitting results are identical to those shown in :numref:`figure %s above <fig-nanite-fit-example>`.

-Note that, amongst other things, preprocessing can also be specified in the :func:`fit_model <nanite.indent.Indentation.fit_model>` function.
+Note that, amongst other things, preprocessing can also be specified directly in the
+:func:`fit_model <nanite.indent.Indentation.fit_model>` function.